simonbaird/konflux-pipeline-patcher/README.md

 ## Status

-It's functional, but very new, and lacking in CI.
+It's functional, but quite new.
 There might be unexpected bugs.

 ## Demo